DorkyDubs/Assignment-week07/READme.md

 🎯 Were there any requirements or goals that you were not quite able to achieve?

+Thought about adding a number of posts counts to each category, using it to map the top five into nav bar but never got around to implementing it.

 🎯 If so, could you please tell us what was it that you found difficult about these tasks?

 (Optional)